Why Sous Vide Skirt Steak Is the Best Way to Enjoy This Cut

 Searing for Flavor

 Searing your steak after the water bath ensures a delightful contrast between the tender interior and the slightly crisp exterior.
 Moreover, the Maillard reaction (the browning process that occurs when meat meets high heat) imparts a deeper, more savory flavor.
-Because your steak is already cooked to your preferred doneness, you only need a quick, high-heat sear—just enough to brown the outside without further cooking the inside.
+To amplify the crust with richness, consider using a finishing touch from our Black Truffle Butter Guide for gourmet-level flavor.
+Because your steak is already cooked to your preferred doneness, you only need a quick, high-heat sear – just enough to brown the outside without further cooking the inside.

 Searing Sous Vide Skirt Steak: The Best Methods for a Perfect Crust

 - Cast Iron Skillet: Heat a cast iron skillet on high until it’s almost smoking.
 Add a small amount of high-smoke-point oil such as avocado oil or ghee.
 Then lay your steak in the skillet for 30 to 60 seconds per side.
+It’s a technique that mirrors the one used in our Pan Roast Recipe, where high-heat cooking locks in flavor instantly.
 For extra indulgence, add a pat of butter near the end and baste the steak.

 - Grilling: If you prefer a smoky flavor, finish your skirt steak on the grill.
 Nevertheless, make sure the grill is extremely hot, as you’ll want to limit the steak’s time over direct flame.